Accessibility statement

 Megan Goss

 I am a PhD student supervised by Professor Helen Sneddon and Professor Avtar Matharu, sponsored by Syngenta.
-My research is developing renewable co-formulant feedstocks from biomass sources, which involves a range of synthetic chemistry and knowledge of biomass-derivable molecules.
+My research involves the synthesis of potential agriculturally-relevant molecules, building them from bio-derivable starting materials.
 I completed my MChem at York in 2023, with my final year project supervised by Professor Sneddon, working on greener methodologies for deoxychlorination reactions.
-In my free time, I enjoy trampolining and crocheting (especially chemistry themed items).
+In my free time, I enjoy crocheting (especially chemistry-themed items) and I am a member of the university trampolining team.

 Kirsten Hawkins